mohzim/microservices-eks-devops/aws-microservices-src/retail-store-sample-app/README.md

   </strong>
 </div>

 This is a sample application designed to illustrate various concepts related to containers on AWS.
 It presents a sample retail store application including a product catalog, shopping cart and checkout.
+(Current date)

 It provides: